 II: An Object Orientated Approach to Death

-In ‘Telemachus’ a defensive Buck Mulligan declares death to be a ‘beastly thing’ that ‘simply doesn’t matter’ (Ulysses, p.8); this declaration emphasises the animal physicality that is the reality of death (both human and non-human), whilst also implying the absence of a mystical or religious quality that separates human from animal.
+In ‘Telemachus’, a defensive Buck Mulligan declares death to be a ‘beastly thing’ that ‘simply doesn’t matter’ (Ulysses, p.8); this declaration emphasises the animal physicality that is the reality of death (both human and non-human), whilst also implying the absence of a mystical or religious quality that separates human from animal.
 Mulligan’s authority—or his perceived authority—on the issue derives from his status as a medical student, as he claims: ‘You saw only your mother die.
 I see them pop off every day in the Mater and Richmond and cut up into tripes in the dissecting room. […] To me it’s all a mockery and beastly.’
 (Ulysses, p.8).
 Desensitized to the human body, Mulligan no longer considers it symbolic of the person it once contained and is scathing of the related religious rituals that Stephen conforms to: ‘Etiquette is etiquette.
 He kills his mother but he can’t wear grey trousers […] you have the cursed jesuit strain in you’ (Ulysses, p.6-8).
 Stephen’s determination to abide by these rules—despite his refusal to pray at his mother’s deathbed—shows his acceptance of the symbolic behaviour surrounding death, and that it serves as a reminder of a specific human passing.
 This theme of genericity and specificity will be examined further in this chapter, but this section, however, will focus on how death is defined by Harman’s OOO, as well as the stance of one of its major influences (as mentioned in the previous chapter), Martin Heidegger – who questioned the animal’s very capacity to die.
 As absurd as this notion seems, it raises a group of serious ethical problems or complications; therefore, before OOO is examined in relation to the topic of death, this section will first include a short evaluation of Heidegger’s position.

 Heidegger is not alone in claiming that animals cannot die.
 Hegel, for example, dictates that ‘death’ requires the subject to be able to comprehend ‘death as death’.
 For Heidegger, the matter is intricately tied up in the faculty of language and the ability to name death: